Bbbstin/CV_Midterm/faster-rcnn/logs/README.md

-Put "best_epoch_weight.pth" to this folder.
+Put "best_model_frcnn07.pth" to this folder.